tdg5/blog_snippets/lib/blog_snippets/articles/building_your_first_pry_plugin/README.md

 ### What is a Pry plugin, anyway?

 So that we're all starting on the same page, let's begin by defining what constitutes a Pry plugin.
-First, here's what the [Pry wiki](https://github.com/pry/pry/wiki/Plugins#what-is-a-plugin) has to say on the matter:
+First, here's what the
+[Pry wiki][Pry Wiki - Plugins - What is a Plugin?] has to say on the matter:

 > A valid Pry plugin is a gem that has the `pry-` prefix (such as the `pry-doc`
 > gem).
 There must also be a `.rb` file of the same name in the `lib/` folder of